pixelpeter/filament-language-tabs/README.md

 ## Security Vulnerabilities

-Please review [our security policy](../../security/policy) on how to report security vulnerabilities.
+Please review [the security policy](../../security/policy) on how to report security vulnerabilities.

 ## Credits